Features

 visited

-Stats that tell the real story: how many shows, how many artists, how many venues.
+Stats that tell the real story: how many shows, how many artists, how many rooms you keep going back to.
 Not vanity metrics.
-A record of the nights that mattered.
-The places you keep going back to.
-The bands you have followed across state lines and time zones.
-Your timeline is yours alone, and it grows with every show you attend.
+A record of the nights that mattered, and the bands you've followed across state lines.
+If you paused a show on one Mac, the other picks it up from the Continue Listening card.
+Your diary is yours, it grows with every show, and it's wherever you are.

 I Was There Card